 Going out in nature is a great way to relieve stress.
 Whether you go for a walk, or sit by the water, it's a great way to release feel good endorphins.

-If your sport requires weight loss, do it in a responsible way.
+If you are trying to lose weight, do it in a responsible way.
 When you do not consume the proper nutrients, the body will find them from within.
 Cutting weight to quickly, or through starvation adds a lot of stress to your organs.

 Put Your Wellbeing First